Stories of what didn’t work can be as instructive in the long run as things that did. So I’m leaving this here, so others might find it one day…

 “You make a mark.”

 We’d got going.
-And by the end of March this year the new family had moved into their home in Walton and were telling the story of their own coming home, along with owner Clare, to one of our big supporters, Claire Hamilton on BBC Radio Merseyside.
+And by the end of March that year the new family had moved into their home in Walton and were telling the story of their own coming home, along with owner Clare, to one of our big supporters, Claire Hamilton on BBC Radio Merseyside.

 Jayne insisted it was right and loved the doing and the purpose of it.
 As you can read in her own account of ‘The Dead Pigeon Gallery and beyond’ where she tells the story of how she and her assembled group of artists responded to the plasterers and everyone else from Penny Lane Builders who’d literally made their mark and got the home created.
 Beautifully done all.